FlynntKnapp/django-01-quickstart-project/process/01_create_django_project.md

         Starting development server at http://127.0.0.1:8000/
         Quit the server with CTRL-BREAK.
         ```

+    * Note: The development server is running on port 8000 by default.
+You can change the port by adding the port number to the end of the command, e.g. `python manage.py runserver 8010`.

 1. Open the development server root URL in a browser and verify the Django greeen rocket is displayed:
     * <http://localhost:8000/>